anirudhakulkarni/COL334/assignment-2/readme.md

 1. At client - 2 sockets and 1 thread per socket - thread functions are different
 2. At server - 2 sockets and 1 thread per socket per client - thread functions are same to handle multiple requests
 3. Username - at least size of 3 at most 10.
-Alphanumeric only.
-If a client disconnects he can rejoin and take the same username again - (what if someone else registers by same username?)
+Alphanumeric only. usernames are unique.
+No clashes.
 4. Broadcasting - stop and wait - send individually - if all succeed then sender receives confirmation
 5. Max buffer size - ?
 6. No space in \n\n